evandana/bash-scripts/README.md

  * https://github.com/fliptheweb/bash-shortcuts-cheat-sheet

+   * E.G. clear line, jump to start of line, make the rest of the word capitalized, ...
-   Note: Follow the steps to set "Option as Meta key"
+   * Note: Follow the steps to set "Option as Meta key"

 # Bash Scripts